ioistired/CAPTAIN-CAPSLOCK-TELEGRAM/README.md

 Not many.

 - /toggle will enable or disable the shout response and logging for you.
-- If you have the Admin permission then you can use the /togglegroup command.
-This will make the shouting auto response opt-in or opt-out for the entire group chat.
+- The /togglegroup command will make the shouting auto response opt-in or opt-out for the entire group chat.
 If it is opt-in, users will need to run /toggle before the bot will log their shouts and repeat them.
-- If you have permission to delete a message then you can also remove it from the database by using the /remove command.
+- If you have permission to delete a message then you can also remove it from the database by replying to it with the /remove command.

 ## What's in a shout?